max-mapper/get-dat/markdown/01-install.md

 Have fun using Dat!
 Learn more at docs.datproject.org
 ```

-Once you have this installed, you're good to go!
-Let's move on to the good stuff.
+At any point, you can type `dat` to get this list of commands.
+Once you have dat installed on your personal computer, you're good to go!
+But stick around in the tutorial firat to get you acquainted with dat.
+Let's move on to the good stuff!